-The newborn hearing screening test is done soon after your baby is born.
+The newborn hearing test is done soon after your baby is born.

 If you give birth in hospital, you may be offered the test before you and your baby are discharged.

-Otherwise, it'll be done by your health visitor or another health professional within the first few weeks.
+Otherwise, it will be done by your health visitor or another healthcare professional within the first few weeks.

 Newborn blood spot (heel prick) test

-The newborn blood spot test involves taking a small sample of your baby's blood to screen it for 9 rare but serious health conditions.
+The newborn blood spot test involves taking a small sample of your baby's blood to check it for 9 rare but serious health conditions.

-When your baby is about 5 days old, a midwife will collect the blood sample by pricking your baby's heel and squeezing out a few drops of blood onto a blood spot card.
-This is then sent off for testing.
+When your baby is about 5 days old, a healthcare professional will prick your baby's heel and collect a few drops of blood on a special card.
+This is sent off for testing.